 - In the Haber process, a mixture of nitrogen and hydrogen in the ratio 1:3 is conducted through the powdered iron as a catalyst at a temperature of 450°C to 550°C and a pressure of 200 to 300 atmospheres with molybdenum as a promoter.

 - Powdered iron is used as the catalyst to raise the rate of reaction.

-- Also, the reaction is conducted at high temperature to increase the rate of reaction.
+- Also, the reaction is conducted at a high temperature to increase the rate of reaction.

 Contact Process (Produces Sulphuric Acid)

 Sulphur is burnt in air to produce sulphur dioxide.

 Sulphur dioxide that is formed is mixed with excess oxygen and is conducted through the catalyst vanadium (V) oxide to raise the rate of reaction.
 A temperature of 500°C and a pressure of l to 2 atmospheres is used.

 2SO₂(g) + O₂(g) → 2SO₃(g)

 Sulphur trioxide that is formed is dissolved in concentrated sulphuric acid to form oleum at stage two.